 [Other information (office hours, etc.)]

-Students will be expected to obtain their own copy of the textbook, and to read assigned chapters and other readings in preparation for each class.
+Students will be expected to read assigned chapters and other readings in preparation for each class.
 During the semester, students can email the instructor to make an appointment or to ask any questions about the course.